Colten-Smith/TEBucks/README.md

 # Module 2 Capstone - TEBucks

+This Project was made as a capstone for my course at Tech Elevator, alongside my partner Emelie Kerek.
+The details we were given for building the project are found below.

 Congratulations—you've landed a job with TEBucks, whose product is an online payment service for transferring "TE bucks" between friends.
 However, they don't have a product yet.
 You've been tasked with writing a RESTful API server and command-line application.

 The frontend of TEBucks has been completed for you, and it is hosted at https://tebucks.netlify.app/